-A candidate may only assist voters who are related to them within the second degree of consanguinity.
+A candidate may only assist voters who are related to them within the second degree of blood relation.
+The second degree of blood relation extends to grandparents, first cousins, nieces, nephews, and grandchildren.

 Any voter who is unable to mark or cast a ballot without help may be assisted by either two poll workers or any one person of the voter's choice.
 The voter (not the assistant) must first notify the poll worker that he/she needs assistance.
 The assistant must mark the ballot according to the voter's wishes and without comment or interpretation.
 It is a crime to assist more than six voters in any election.
 [A.C.A. §§7-5-310; 7-1-103(a)(20)(C)]